 Oftentimes complications associated with elective surgical procedures are not covered by insurance.
 Obese patients are more likely to be left with both the medical bills associated with their surgery and bills associated with any complications that occur and require a hospital stay.

 Obese patients with three or more health issues that underwent “tummy tuck” procedures had the highest rate of hospital visits.
-These hospital visits resulted in more than $7,000 in additional hospital visit and surgery fees.
+These hospital visits resulted in more than $7,000 in an additional hospital visit and surgery fees.

 If you are interested in undergoing a procedure or learning more, visit our website.